Most Recent Ancestors of Adrian Fletcher and Angela Williams Ancestors of John Adolphus Burton and Georgiana Ernstin (Gem) Burton (Middlecoat)

 Aaron Sanders Snr

-Aaron Sanders died intestate and the papers "AP/S/2691 Will of Aavon (sic) Sanders, joiner, of Tregony 1730-1731" relate to the administration of his estate which wife Jane delegated to Colan Quintrell, husband of daughter Mary.
+Aaron Sanders died intestate and the papers "AP/S/2691 Will of Aavon (sic) Sanders, joynor of Tregony 1730-1731" relate to the administration of his estate which wife Jane delegated to Colan Quintrell, carpenter husband of daughter Mary.

 |